Top of page

 So many opportunities for learning pop up every week that you almost have to check the university events calendar daily to be sure you haven’t missed anything.
 Most events are free and open to the public.
 A campus map will help you find locations and parking options.

-Special Events
+Special Events-

 Is there a fee?
-No.
+No. Everyone welcome!

-How to register?
-Please email Mimi Komos at or call 336-758-5232.
+How to join?
+Please email Mimi Komos at or call 336-758-5232 to receive zoom link.
+Please request in advance.

 Lectures